sftcd/etm/etm.md

 # Possible directions for an expanded threat model

-We don't claim to have any definitive solutions or answers but simply call out some potential directions that could be explored at the DEDR workshop and thereafter.
+As we believe useful conclusions in this space require community consensus, we won't offer definitive descriptions of an expanded threat model but we will call out some potential directions that could be explored at the DEDR workshop and thereafter, if there is interest in this topic.

 ## Develop a BCP for privacy considerations